-A blizzard during Easter week (which we had here in Colorado) is a new experience for me.
+Soon after we moved from California to Colorado, we had a blizzard during Easter week—a new experience for me.
 Pure white snow covered the ground when I wanted spring color to dot the landscape.
-But during this holy week, the pervasive, gleaming whiteness began taking on significance and speaking to my heart.
+But during that holy week, the pervasive, gleaming whiteness began taking on significance and speaking to my heart.
 The words of a familiar, Irish poem came to my mind:

 The effects of this “eternal snow” go even farther, however.
 Today the snow on our yard, trees, and garden has melted and watered the greening grass and the perennials that are waking up for spring.
 Similarly, the gracious provision of Jesus not only covers us, but seeps into our beings, giving newness of life to our hearts and minds, nourishing our souls, imparting the very character of the One who poured out his life for us.

-Now I’m viewing this snow during Easter week as a gift from God.
+Now I view the occasional snow during Easter week as a gift from God.
 Sometimes visual images and metaphors reach into our hearts more effectively than words of reason.
 Sometimes they help the words of truth get from our minds to our hearts.
 How thankful I am for these true words:

 “This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.”
 (I John 4:10)